WLHS-Programming1-2023/Projects/StringFun/README.md

 * Returns the vowel-less name
 * Vowels must be completely removed, not replaced with blanks

-Lastly, use f-strings to store the entered name with the text “ the Barbarian”, storing the result into a well-named variable, then print the result.
+Lastly, use f-strings to store the entered name with the text “ the Barbarian” at the end, storing the result into a well-named variable, then print the result.

 ## Sample Output